Logo

 <iframe style="width: 100%; height: 200px;" src="https://player.captivate.fm/episode/d8fd28bf-640b-4196-96a2-ccb43892306f" frameborder="no" scrolling="no" seamless=""></iframe>

-• Name the problem: “This is time blindness, not disrespect.”
+• Name the challenge: “This is time blindness, not disrespect.”

-• Have one “hustle” tone of voice you save for truly time-sensitive moments.
+• Reserve a single “hustle” tone for truly urgent moments.

-• Use external supports like timers, visual schedules, and alarms instead of relying on your child’s internal clock.
+• Use external supports: timers, visual schedules, and alarms.

 🗣️ “You can’t shame a dysregulated, time-blind brain into behaving—you have to regulate it and then teach it.” — Dr. Roseann